What type of skills and knowledge are needed to become a successful psychiatrist?

 Other Questions about Psychiatrist

-What type of license or certification do I need to practice as a psychiatrist?
+What type of insurance do I need to practice as a psychiatrist?